samsuh/2025-learnings/README.md

 10/26 - baek yerin concert today. joined new meetup discord. should follow up on stuff from the other day. concert was nice. nothing life altering, but was a fun time.

+10/27 - lets get the testnet node finished up, then get ready to start messing with it and breaking it in different ways. make sure to be able to figure out whats going wrong and understand how to fix it.